eraosso/handson-ml3/.github/ISSUE_TEMPLATE/feature-or-improvement-request.md

 ---
+noteId: "5477ae30aaa511ef8f85cdcd7fa2a98d"
+tags: []
-name: Feature or Improvement request
+name: "Feature or Improvement request"
-about: Suggest an idea for this project
+about: "Suggest an idea for this project"
 title: "[IDEA]"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""

 ---